asumo-1xts/asumo-1xts.github.io/docs/posts/12-commentPut.md

   ]"
 />

 At first, this seems convenient, but I often find it intrusive when I just want to insert a comment symbol where the cursor is.
-To address this, I created the commentPut extension, which is a less intrusive version of the comment-out shortcut and is triggered by `Ctrl+Shift+/`.
+To address this, I created a new extention, which is a less intrusive version of the comment-out shortcut and is triggered by `Ctrl+Shift+/`.

 Here’s how it works: